Become a Paddling Pro in 4 Easy Steps

 Maintain Good Posture

-Good posture is crucial when paddling.
+Good posture is crucial when paddling when surfing.
 It not only helps improve your technique but also reduces injury risk.

 Relax your shoulders, sit straight, and look straight forward.
 Remember to breathe and open your chest.
 Keep your feet against the foot pegs when kayaking and your legs together.
 And keep your feet together on your surf board.
 Your knees should be slightly bent.
 This allows you to move and rotate your torso with ease.